 #1: Getting Basal Rates Right

-For the first 25 years living with diabetes, I wasn’t familiar with the term basal insulin.
-It wasn’t until I went on an insulin pump in 1989 when a nurse educator shared the concepts of bolus and basal insulin.
+For the first 25 years of living with diabetes, I wasn’t familiar with the term basal insulin.
+It wasn’t until I went on an insulin pump in 1989 that a nurse educator shared the concepts of bolus and basal insulin.
 Here’s what I learned.

-Basal insulin is the ‘base level’ of insulin all humans require in order to maintain constant blood sugars.
-Think of it as a constant drip of insulin and the amount needed to keep blood sugars level if we’re fasting.
+Basal insulin is the ‘base level’ of insulin all humans require to maintain constant blood sugars.
+Think of it as a continuous drip of insulin and the amount needed to keep blood sugars level if we’re fasting.
 For most, basal requirements change several times over 24 hours.
 For people with a healthy pancreas, it happens automatically.
-For us type 1s, we need to figure it out.
+For type 1s, we need to figure it out.

 I’ve found that nailing basal rates is the best daily move to living well with type 1 diabetes.
 Why?

 - The most obvious is that it solves a constant variable over 24 hours.
 Basal insulin is the foundation for other insulin decisions like meals or exercise.
 With a solid foundation, we can …